marcanpilami/jChronix/chronix-doc/src/site/sphinx/plandev/funcperiod.rst

 Intrinsic period
 ################

-Intrinsic periods are scheduling contraints that are not relative to other objects (like a contraint "do not run X while Y is running") but to the previous runs of the object itself.
-They allow to modelize some complex functionnal conditions:
+Intrinsic periods are scheduling constraints that are not relative to other objects (like a constraint "do not run X while Y is running") but to the previous runs of the object itself.
+They allow to model some complex functional conditions:

 * Do not run if a previous execution is still ongoing

 * Only run on certain dates (following a business calendar)

-* Make exterlnal events (such as the arrival of a file) correspond to a particular launch (i.e. if a chain C is waiting for two files F1 and F2, only launch C on date D if both F1 and F2 of date D have arrived and not F1 and F2 from two different dates)
+* Make external events (such as the arrival of a file) correspond to a particular launch (i.e. if a chain C is waiting for two files F1 and F2, only launch C on date D if both F1 and F2 of date D have arrived and not F1 and F2 from two different dates)

-* Force sequential execution following a functionnal calendar (only launch date D+1 if D has finished)
+* Force sequential execution following a functional calendar (only launch date D+1 if D has finished)

-Basically, this is the use of functionnal calendars and sequences.
+Basically, this is the use of functional calendars and sequences.

 Should I use this?
 ******************

-If you consider your scheduler as a crontab++, no. If your plan is strongly dependent upon a (or many) period that directly comes from a business contraint, this is the way to implement it.
+If you consider your scheduler as a crontab++, no. If your plan is strongly dependent upon a (or many) period that directly comes from a business constraint, this is the way to implement it.

 .. note::